 Education has often been described with these three terms: “grammar, logic, and rhetoric.”
 If you can imagine learning a new language, then you understand something of how children and adults learn new things.
 “Grammar” is the foundation of a language, its building blocks.
 If we don’t know what words mean and how to construct phrases, then we can’t string them together into a meaningful sentence and express truth with our own words (“Logic”).
 As this new knowledge is explained, a person begins to discuss, debate, and question it (“Rhetoric”).

 Catechesis is especially concerned with laying a foundation (“grammar”).
-By memorizing definitions through Questions and Answers from the Heidelberg Catechism, building blocks are put in place that will facilitate both understanding and the child’s ability to explain with their own words (“logic”).
+By memorizing definitions through Questions and Answers from the Heidelberg Catechism, building blocks are put in place that will facilitate a child’s understanding.
+Over time, children will be able to explain their beliefs in their own words (“logic”).
 Alongside this newly developed logic, children develop the ability to engage with incorrect views and defend the truth (“rhetoric”).

 At WRC, we recognize that catechizing our children is a long-term task, so we have no illusions that they will learn the entire Heidelberg Catechism in the course of a year.
 It will be slow-going, and some seasons will be more successful than others.
 Parents also need time to figure out practices and patterns that will suit their own lifestyles and the personalities of their own children.